Jamie03/my-work/content/posts/1748091371063-icall-method/index.md

    - gTTS reads the response aloud
    - Stable Diffusion updates the scene if needed

+---

 ## What’s Next: From Prototype to Practice

-With our prototype up and running, we’ve laid the groundwork for a more personalized and immersive approach to second language learning.
+With our [prototype up and running](https://github.com/NesR0M/AiCall_ResearchProjectSS23), we’ve laid the groundwork for a more personalized and immersive approach to second language learning.
 By integrating generative AI into scenario-based learning, we’ve opened new avenues for learners to engage with language in context-rich environments.

 But building the prototype was just the beginning.
 The real insights emerged as we tested and refined the system with actual learners.
 Their experiences, challenges, and feedback have been invaluable in shaping the tool to meet their needs better.

 In our next article, we’ll look into:
 - **User Feedback**: What did learners think?
 We’ll share their experiences and the impact on their language acquisition journey.
-- **Design Guidelines**: Based on iterative testing, we’ll outline key principles for creating effective AI-driven language learning tools.
 - **Lessons Learned**: From successes to setbacks, we'll discuss what worked, what didn't, and how these insights can inform future developments.

+> *Remember to check out the tool in our [Github](https://github.com/NesR0M/AiCall_ResearchProjectSS23)!*

 **Interested in my research?** The take a look at [my other works](https://orcid.org/0000-0002-4730-7865) that cover topics ranging from using *AI in Live-Prototyping Studies* to *Affective State Change using Haptics*!